-The Cameo is located in the Crafts room on the chef rack, and its cabling and accesories are in a drawer on the bottom of the rack labelled 'Silhouette Accessories'.
+The Cameo is located in the Crafts room on the file cabinet next to the rack, and its cabling and accesories are in the drawer labelled 'Silhouette Accessories'.

 Studio is the software needed to generate a file to put on an SD card, or to drive the Cameo via USB.
 It is available for free at Silhouette Software.
 You can import existing graphics into the program and use the Trace feature to generate cut lines, or you can create art in software itself.
 There is also a link to their design store, where many predesigned files and elements can be purchased for a few dollars.
 From the software, you can run the Cameo via USB direct connect by choosing 'Send, or, if you want to run off an SD card, save your design as a .GSP file.